hspopal/hspopal.github.io/docs/research/social-relationship-knowledge.md

 ## The Neural Representation

-In our final analysis, we wished to understand how social relationship knowledge is represented in the brain.
-Specifically, we wanted to test our FAVEE model to see if it is represented in regions of the social brain network, and whether a dimensional or categorical neural representation is stronger.
+In our final analysis, we wished to understand how the brain organizes social relationship knowledge across different regions, and whether this organization is similar to our FAVEE model.
+Specifically, we wanted to examine if the neural responses to a given relationship are similar or different to other relationships.
+By comparing how similar neural responses are to relationships, we can create a mental model of that organization space, and compare it to the organization space of the FAVEE model.
+In this way, we can use the brain as a "test" for our model to see if the model is how people actively think about social relationships.

-During an fMRI task which asked participants to consider which of two scenarios was most appropriate for a given relationship, regions of the "social brain" network were reliably activated.
-This included the posterior cingulate cortex, medial prefrontal cortex, temporoparietal junction, and a region within the posterior cerebellum.
+During an fMRI task which asked participants to consider which of two scenarios was most appropriate for a given relationship, regions of the "social brain" network, or the default mode network, were reliably activated.
+This included the posterior cingulate cortex, medial prefrontal cortex, temporoparietal junction, superior temporal sulcus, and a region within the posterior cerebellum.

 <img src="/assets/images/relb_map_sm_thr_surf.png" alt="drawing" width="400"/>

-A representational similarity analysis was used to explore whether our FAVEE relationship dimensions were represented within these regions that were reliably activated in our task.
-Formality was found to be significantly represented, where relationships that were more similar in terms of how formal they were, had more similar patterns of activation throughout this network.
+Next, we compared the neural response within these regions across every relationship, to see how similar the relationships were to each other.

+Finally, we compared the neural representation of social relationships, to each dimension of the FAVEE model representation.
+These results are shown below, and indicated that Formality, Valence, and Equality are similar to the neural representation of social relationships.
 <img src="/assets/images/roi_subject-level_violinplot.png" alt="drawing" width="400"/>